k8gb-io/k8gb/docs/blog/posts/k8gb-local-setup-beginners-guide.md

 - **Ports to remember**: edgedns answers on `:1053`, test-gslb1 CoreDNS on `:5053`, test-gslb2 on `:5054`
 - **The Makefile is your friend** — run `make help` to see all available targets

-## Things That Took Me a Moment to Understand!!!!

-The biggest thing for me was building the mental model first — understanding that you're running three clusters, not one.
-Once that clicked, the rest of the setup made a lot more sense.

-The DNS verification step also took a moment.
-Commands like `dig @localhost -p 1053` look intimidating if you haven't used `dig` before.
-But it's just asking "hey DNS server, what's the IP for this hostname?" — once you see it that way, it's straightforward.

-The 30-second wait during the failover demo also caught me off guard the first time.
-I stopped the app, immediately tested, and got confused when `eu` was still responding.
-DNS caching is real!
+## Things Worth Knowing Before You Start

+The three-cluster architecture is the key mental model — once you see that `test-gslb1`, `test-gslb2`, and `edgedns` are three distinct clusters with distinct roles, everything else makes sense.

+One thing worth noting on the failover demo: after stopping the app, wait about 30 seconds before testing.
+That's the DNS TTL doing its job — records are cached intentionally, and the TTL is configurable via `dnsTtlSeconds` in the GSLB resource.

 ## What's Next?

 Now that you have k8gb running locally, here's what I'd suggest exploring next:

 - Look at the actual GSLB resource files in `deploy/gslb/` to understand the configuration
-- Try the [Kuar app demo](../local-kuar.md) for a visual way to see DNS resolution in action
+- Try the [Kuar app demo](../../local-kuar.md) for a visual way to see DNS resolution in action
-- Read about the different [load balancing strategies](../strategy.md) — round-robin, failover, weighted, and GeoIP
+- Read about the different [load balancing strategies](../../strategy.md) — round-robin, failover, weighted, and GeoIP
-- Check out the [metrics](../metrics.md) docs and run `make deploy-prometheus` to see k8gb's Prometheus metrics
+- Check out the [metrics](../../metrics.md) docs and run `make deploy-prometheus` to see k8gb's Prometheus metrics

 The local setup is the best way to understand how k8gb works before deploying it to a real cluster.
 Play around with it, break things, and see how k8gb responds!